algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 {% sample lang="hs" %}
 [import:4-33, lang:"haskell"](code/haskell/gaussianElimination.hs)
 {% endmethod %}

-As with all code, it takes time to fully absorb what is going on and why everything is happening; however, I have tried to comment the above code with the necessary steps.
-Let me know if anything is unclear!

 Now, to be clear: this algorithm creates an upper-triangular matrix.
 In other words, it only creates a matrix in *Row Echelon Form*, not * **Reduced** Row Echelon Form*!
 So what do we do from here?
 Well, we continue further reducing the matrix, but with a twist: using the *Back-Substitution*.